wangziqi2013/wangziqi2013.github.io/_posts/2021-08-21-fast-allocation-and-dealloaction.markdown

    different instances of the stack allocators, such that the object lifetime on a single stack allocator are perfectly nested.

+2. Areas within a single stack allocator need not be reset one by one when the stack allocator is deallocated.
+   Instead, just reset the per-lifetime pointer, and consider everything after the pointer in the list as free.

 **Comments:**

 1. The term "lifetime" may not be accurate.
 A better word is "deadline", i.e., the proposed algorithm clusters